Search

 “We saw this with the recent attack on Pemex,” said Dustin Warren, a senior security researcher with SpyCloud.
 “If the ransom isn’t paid, they threatened to release data publicly — this could be customer data or proprietary data.
 Another group we’re tracking recently posted a screenshot of company names — we think customers of the initial victim.
 It’s just getting really dangerous.”

-While to pay or not to pay may be the most pressing question for those that have been attacked, for those that haven’t yet, prevention and swift recovery should be the focus.
+While to pay or not to pay may be the most pressing question for those who have been attacked, for those who haven’t yet, ransomware prevention and swift recovery should be the focus.

 Take credential reuse.
 The practice of using the same password, or only slightly altering it, for multiple accounts, remains rampant.
-Across the nine billion exposed credentials SpyCloud recovered over the last year, almost a third of affected users had recycled at least one password across more than one account.
+Across the billions of exposed credentials SpyCloud recovered over the last year, 74% of affected users had recycled at least one password across more than one account.

 “The bad guys bank on credential reuse,” said SpyCloud’s Warren.
 “If they can find your users’ Active Directory credentials through a third-party breach, they can easily log into your network and direct their malware to spread through the entire organization.”